-- Have to replace the crystals every now and again - approximately every couple of months.
+- Have to replace the crystals every now and again, approximately every couple of months.

-As a typical RV, motorhome or caravan is quite a small space you only need a small amount of the crystals.
+As a typical RV, motorhome or caravan is quite a small space, you only need a small amount of the crystals.
 You can buy them loose from Amazon or a specialist RV place.
 Below I have shown the crystals available in a container, and also dehumidifying eggs, which utilize the same principles and are neat and nifty.
-A wardrobe dehumidifier is fine for an RV as it is a small space.
+A wardrobe dehumidifier is fine for an RV, as it is a small space.

 DampRid Moisture Absorber

 Another very popular way to keep the moisture levels in check in your RV is to use an electric dehumidifier.
 There are many available on the market.
-It is better to choose one that is specially for using in a motorhome, or choose a very small one, as standard dehumidifiers for houses will be too large for your motorhome.
+It is better to choose one that is specially designed for use in a motorhome, or choose a very small one, as standard dehumidifiers for houses will be too large for your motorhome.